 Really, what’s more important; the safety of civilians or the ability to attain a set of arms so massive they stretch t-shirt sleeves?
 Granted, most of those t-shirts are worn by guys who wear a size medium when they should wear a large, but that’s not important.
 What’s important is the effect on ego.
 There’s no feeling as gratifying as carrying around two PUMP-action shotguns — and by shotguns I mean my 18” arms.

 All political statements aside, the real secret someone with massive arms has that others don’t is basic understanding of what we gun-toting, John Wayne worshipping meatheads call the “PUMP.”

 You might think you know what the pump is and how it’s achieved, but…if you’re anything like most noobs, you’d be wrong.
 Don’t worry though.
 Despite what everyone in my life might tell you, I’m never wrong.
 That’s not true.
-I’m wrong about a lot of things — particularly anything related to political correctness — but if there’s any knowledge I’m armed to the teeth with, it’s the pump.
+I’m wrong about a lot of things — particularly anything related to political correctness — but if there’s any knowledge I’m armed to the teeth with, it’s the pump and an arms workout.
 (As I write this, I’m wearing a flannel shirt and listening to country, so you know I’m an expert on pumping guns.)